-The Company has adhered to the accepted principles of corporate social responsibility by continuing to support the Community in Cottonera.
-The Company has also supported events organised by the Local Council of Vittoriosa, namely 'Birgu by Candlelight' and Christmas activities for children and elderly people.
-Further, the Company has continued its collaboration with the Malta Maritime Museum, whilst providing financial support to NGO's such as Puttinu Cares and Community Chest Fund.
+The Company has adhered to the accepted principles of corporate social responsibility and continued to support the Community in Cottonera, namely the Birgu Local Council which used the donated funds to purchase an electrical van to elderly people, and Fondazzjoni Wirt Artna, in support of the Maltese cultural heritage preservation and management .
+Further, the Company has continued providing financial support to NGO's such as Hospice and Puttinu Cares.